Affiliate links on Android Authority may earn us a commission. Learn more.

-Zoom’s free plan is great, but you might be bogged down by the 100-participant and 40-minute limitations.
+Zoom’s free plan is great, but the 100-participant and 40-minute limitations might bog you down.
 Those who need more can opt for a paid monthly subscription.

 GoToMeeting’s free plan is only usable if you can live with a three-participant limit, 40-minute video calls, no cloud recording, and very few of the service’s main features.
 This makes Zoom the obvious option for those who want to avoid paying.

 GoToMeeting’s paid plans start at slightly lower prices, though.
 They offer less than Zoom, but if you don’t need what the competition offers, you could save a few bucks with GoToMeeting.

 These prices are based on a one-year commitment.
-If you want a month-to-month plan, you will have to pay the price indicated in the small, gray, crossed-out price right below the plan’s name.
+If you want a month-to-month plan, you will have to pay the price indicated in the gray, crossed-out price right below the plan’s name.

 It’s important to note that you will need the GoToMeeting Business plan to enjoy unlimited cloud recording, co-organizer support, transcription, note-taking/drawing capabilities, keyboard/mouse sharing, and more.
 Many of these features come with Zoom’s $14.99 Pro plan.

 Zoom vs GoToMeeting Which is best for you?

 As it goes with anything, telling you whether Zoom vs GoToMeeting is best for you will depend on your specific needs.
 Both offer a very similar feature set and professional support for work-related tasks.

 If Zoom’s few added fancy features don’t matter much to you, maybe pricing will.
-Starting with the free plans, Zoom obviously offers much more.
-In fact, plenty of smaller companies can get by with the free Zoom option.
+Starting with the free plans, Zoom offers much more.
+Plenty of smaller companies can get by with the free Zoom option.
 The 100 participant limit is much better than GoToMeeting’s three-person limitation.
 Both can host meetings for only 40 minutes, but that may be enough for your needs.
-And you can easily start a new meeting after you reach that 40-minute threshold.
+You can quickly start a new meeting after you reach that 40-minute threshold.

 We don't see many reasons why anyone would choose GoToMeeting over Zoom.Edgar Cervantes